How to do Scotland like a royal

 Words: Gentleman's Journal

 In February, 1952, upon the accession of Queen Elizabeth II, our current monarch, King Charles III, became the heir apparent.
-And, alongside becoming Duke of Cornwall in this dynastic change, and, years later, Prince of Wales, he also assumed a handful of other titles.
+And, alongside becoming Duke of Cornwall in this dynastic shift, and, years later, Prince of Wales, he also assumed a handful of other titles.
 And, many of these – including the Duke of Rothesay and Lord of the Isles – were Scottish.

-The young Charles, who also became the Prince and Great Steward of Scotland, was likely delighted with these new designations, as the royal family has felt an affinity for Scotland for decades.
+The young Charles, who also became the Prince and Great Steward of Scotland, was likely elated with these new designations, as the royal family has felt an affinity for Scotland for decades.
 With this in mind, here’s how to put a stately spin on your next trip north of the border…

 How to get there…

 Sometimes, they fly.
-If it’s an emergency – or the weather won’t make for a nice drive – royals are taken to RAF Northolt, in Ruislip (historically, some royals have also flown from Heathrow), but, it has been documented that they have a penchant for train travel.
+If it’s an emergency – or the weather won’t make for a nice drive – royals are taken to RAF Northolt, in Ruislip (historically, some royals have also flown from Heathrow), but it has been documented that they have a penchant for train travel.

 Today, the British Royal Train is employed for such trips.
-A mainstay of the monarchy’s garage of vehicles and transport options since 1842, it is marshalled on a bespoke basis whenever required, and comprises dining cars and a royal chef.
+A mainstay of the monarchy’s garage of vehicles and transport options since 1842, it is marshalled on a bespoke basis whenever required and comprises dining cars and a royal chef.
 From the station of arrival, any one of the monarchy’s cars will escort a visiting royal out into rural Aberdeenshire.
 For King Charles, that may be one of three Rolls-Royce Phantoms.
 It could also be his bespoke 2015 Range Rover Hybrid, or the Jaguar I-Pace he acquired in 2018.
-If he’s driving himself, it might even be the Aston Martin DB6 Volante he had converted to run on bioethanol produced from supply waste (wine wastage and a by-product of cheesemaking).
+If he’s driving, it might even be the Aston Martin DB6 Volante he had converted to run on bioethanol produced from supply waste (wine wastage and a by-product of cheesemaking).

 Where to stay…